quantum-dan/raspy/README.md

 # Usage

-The default setup assumes HEC-RAS 5.0.7.
-If you need support for a different version, let me know and I will see about implementing it.

 Raspy is intended to be used through an `API` object, which provides a uniform way to access functionality.
 The argument to the `API` class is a `Ras` object, which by default is from the `Ras` module but could come from another library as long as compatible functionality is provided (requirements are documented in a comment at the top of `api.py`).
 By default, a `Ras` object is created with a project path to a prepared HEC-RAS project, which must have geometry set up, a flow file to write to, etc.  The assumption is that the desired plan (pointing to the correct flow file and geometry) is already open in that project, but `API.ops.setPlan` can set a plan file.

 Core functionality is built and tested for steady-state models.
 I may be able to implement some simplistic unsteady-state functionality on request.